 Electric water heaters need a dedicated 240-volt circuit.
 This circuit should be at least 30 amps and the wire size should be 10-2 non-metallic cable.
 The color of the wires should match the color of the water heater’s element.
 You can use black, red, and white to wire up your water heater.

 The size of the wires used for water heaters is important, because the water heater uses a lot of electricity.
 Using the wrong gauge wire can cause a lot of damage to the unit.
 Wire gauges vary by wattage, size, and voltage, so make sure to check your water heater’s instructions carefully.
-A smaller gauge wire will be less likely to melt, while a larger gauge wire will be more likely to burn.
+A smaller gauge wire will be less likely to cause issues.

 Why do I get shocked when I touch my electric water heater?